 Phrase Match Keyword Type Behaves Differently Now, Upgraded

 The main keyword match type to change is the phrase match keyword, and this change is more of a default option and an upgrade.
 Before February 2021, advertisers had a guarantee of keywords appearing in a particular order.
-The guaranteed order of keywords enabled advertisers to control the quality traffic to hit their landing pages.
+The guaranteed order of keywords enabled advertisers to control the quality of traffic to hit their landing pages.
 You can still achieve the marketing goal of getting the desired traffic and quality using phrase match.
 However, you will have to use negative keywords better than before to ensure quality traffic.

 The random ordering of the keywords has to do with Google’s Smart ability to trigger ads for more advanced user search intent.
 So although there are some situations where negative keywords need to be used to control the quality of traffic, make sure you don’t limit your campaigns by segmenting your keywords too aggressively.